SPDY: Relation to HTTP

 SPDY does not replace HTTP; it modifies the way HTTP requests and responses are sent over the wire.
 This means that all existing server-side applications can be used without modification if a SPDY-compatible translation layer is put in place.

 SPDY is effectively a tunnel for the HTTP and HTTPS protocols.
 When sent over SPDY, HTTP requests are processed, tokenized, simplified and compressed.
 For example, each SPDY endpoint keeps track of which headers have been sent in past requests and can avoid resending the headers that have not changed; those that must be sent are compressed.

 Protocol support

 For use within HTTPS, SPDY requires the TLS extension Next Protocol Negotiation (NPN) or Application-Layer Protocol Negotiation (ALPN) thus browser and server support depends on the HTTPS library.

 OpenSSL 1.0.1 or greater introduces NPN.
 Patches to add NPN support have also been written for NSS and TLSLite.

-Security Support Provider Interface (SSPI) from Microsoft have not implemented the NPN extension to its TLS implementation.
-This has prevented SPDY inclusion in the latest .NET Framework versions.
-Since SPDY specification is being refined and HTTP/2 is expected to include SPDY implementation one could expect Microsoft to release support after HTTP/2 is finalized.
+Microsoft had not implemented the NPN extension in the Windows TLS/SSL Security Support Provider, preventing SPDY's inclusion in the .NET Framework.
+Limited HTTP/2 support was added in .NET Framework 4.6 and expanded in .NET Core.